 There’s no easy way to say it, but this entire process is expensive.
 In addition to your application fee, several other fees will accumulate throughout the application, such as printing costs, mailing costs, medical exam costs, biometric costs, photograph costs, cost of representation etc. We understand that this can be a barrier to many people; however, cutting corners regarding cost may jeopardize your application and slow down the process even more, costing you more in the long run.
 Remember, this is an investment in the foundation of your future here in Canada, so that it will be worth it.

 As we have mentioned, the IRCC is looking for holes in your application if you and your spouse are not genuine and are trying to cheat the system.
 To avoid not having a satisfactory application, the more proof you have of your relationship and its sincerity, the better.
 Text messages, vacation tickets, vacation photographs, and shared family events are all valuable documents proving that your relationship is genuine.

 DON’T GIVE UP.

 Yes, this process is expensive.
 Yes, it takes a considerable amount of time.
 And yes, there may be hiccups along the road.
 However, it’s important to remember that this is a pivotal step in forming your future life in Canada.
 Stay positive, be honest, and ask for help.
 We wish you the best of luck and are looking forward to your getting your PR!

-We have clients who called us and asked about our fee and decided to do it themselves.
-After a few months 5 or 6 months, they have come back to us so we could help them with their application since their initial application has been refused or returned.
+Our clients called us and asked about our fee and decided to do it themselves.
+After a few months, 5 or 6 months, they returned to us so we could help them with their application since their initial application had been refused or returned.